AriPal/articles/Readme.md

 * Register app in [App registriation](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) to integrate it with Microsoft identity platform and call MS Graph API
 * A deployed web application (We've used Netlify)

-The main outcome of this article is to generate an Excel file on the user's OneDrive.
-For this to happen

 > Did you know that App Registration in Azure AD offers developers a simple, secure, and flexible way to sign-in and access Azure resources like Graph API.
 Additionally, one can grant specified permissions on each user to preserve a secure system from malicious attacks.

-## # Authenticate user
+## # Authenticate the user
-This part covers how to authenticate a user, what packages we need to install, the setup process, and how to acquire an id token.
-Id token is a part of [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) flow which the client can use to authenticate the user.
+This part covers how to authenticate a user, what packages we need to install, the setup process, and how to acquire an id-token.
+Id-token is a part of [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-openid-connect-code) flow which the client can use to authenticate the user.

-> Note: ID Tokens should be used to validate that a user is who they claim to be and get additional useful information about them - it shouldn't be used for authorization in place of an access token.
+> Note: ID Tokens should be used to validate that a user is who they claim to be and get additional useful information about them - it shouldn't be used for authorization in place of an access-token.

-### 1. Installation

-1. Microsoft Teams SDK
-2. ADAL.js SDK

-### 2. Install NPM packages
+### 1. Install NPM Packages

-To display the content page and communicate with Teams context such as retrieve user details, install Microsoft Teams JavaScript client SDK.
+To display the content page and communicate with MS Teams context such as retrieve user details, install Microsoft Teams JavaScript client SDK.
 Additionally, you also need to install the Azure Active Directory Library SDK to perform authentication operations.

 The framework we are using in this example is [React with TypeScript](https://create-react-app.dev/docs/adding-typescript/) to easily create and manage web components, however, if you don't want to use a framework - plain JavaScript works as well.
 Most examples in Microsoft docs show the authentication process with either plain JavaScript, Angular, or NodeJS.